Object Store

 Best practices

 • The Object Store is a temporary database.
-Once it is used to intermediate relevant information to the integration flow, old and dispensable data must be periodically removed from the database.
+Once it’s used to intermediate relevant information for the integration flow, old and dispensable data must be regularly removed from the database.
+You can remove them manually or create an index with a TTL mechanism to automatically expire the old data.

 • All data is stored with maximum security within the Digibee Integration Platform.
 However, we recommend that sensitive data stored in the Object Store be encrypted.
 To do this, use our encryption connectors available in Canvas.